 Disclosure: Some of the links below are affiliate links.
 At no cost to you, I will earn a commission if you click through and make a purchase.

-We used to swaddle our twins, then when they started trying to roll we knew that wasn’t safe anymore.
+We used to swaddle our babies, then when they started trying to roll we knew that wasn’t safe anymore.
 That was when we started putting them in sleep sacks for bedtime and nap time.
-Sleep sacks are like a baby wearable blanket and our babies love them.
-We’ve made a list of the best baby sleep sacks to help you with choosing one for your little one.

 Best Baby Sleep Sack #1 – Dreamland Baby Co Weighted Sleep Sack

 We love our weighted sleep sacks from Dreamland Baby Co so much.
 They are weighted on the front, but not the back.
 The have a dual zipper, which means that you can zip it from the top or bottom.